1871fotc/1871fotc.github.io/docs/headstones/demolished-toowong-headstones.md

     **Last Names(s)**

     - Multiple people with different last names may be buried in a grave.
-Currently only one last name is recorded for a headstone.
-(We will fix this in time.)
+Each last name is listed in the entry.

     **Grave Report and Headstone Photo**